-To understand the significance of the visual elements within a scientific conceptual figure, and to identify those elements that can be considered visual paradigms, it is necessary to trace their origin.
+To understand the significance of the visual elements within a scientific conceptual figure it is necessary to understand the historical development of science as a discipline in Western Europe and the associated development and use of scientific visual languages*.
 Daston and Galison, in their book Objectivity (Daston, 2007), describe the historical development of the visualisation of science in three stages that follow on from, but do not necessarily replace, each other.
 The first stage is that of direct observation, as typified by anatomical and botanical drawings.
 The advent of photography raised the prospect of a more objective observer than the human eye, and marked the second stage of development, that of mechanical observation.
 However, scientists quickly realised the limitations of a medium that captured absolutely everything.
 Better to create a visual representation that highlighted what was important and, crucial for the acceptance of a scientific idea, made a convincing argument.
 This is the third stage in Daston and Galison’s development, where trained judgment is required to both produce and understand these visual representations.

 Chronologically-ordered collections of figures that depict the same scientific concepts, such as the blood circulation system, demonstrate the birth of conventions for visual representation, and also confirm their longevity and persistence**.
 Visual motifs can be seen in 21st century conceptual figures that first appeared in the 18th or 19th centuries.
 To an informed viewer, these familiar representations, particularly those that can be regarded as visual paradigms, instantly establish context and meaning, without the need for additional explanation.

-This blog post provides a link to an journal article that describes the development of scientific visual languages in more detail.
+* This blog post provides a link to a journal article that describes the historical development of scientific visual languages in more detail.